ipasechnikov/eslint-plugin-deprecated-rules/README.md

 ## Usage

+There are 2 ways to use the package

+### Option 1.
+Add plugin and its rules

 Add `deprecated-rules` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json